apache/pulsar/site2/docs/client-libraries-java.md

 ### Async send

 You can publish messages [asynchronously](concepts-messaging.md#send-modes) using the Java client.
 With async send, the producer puts the message in a blocking queue and returns it immediately.
 Then the client library sends the message to the broker in the background.
-If the queue is full (max size configurable), the producer will be blocked or fail immediately when calling the API, depending on arguments passed to the producer.
+If the queue is full (max size configurable), the producer is blocked or fails immediately when calling the API, depending on arguments passed to the producer.

 The following is an example.